It was not easy to sit on or control such a beast, but Elanore clung to the reins as tightly as she could manage. “Turn north,” she told the lion.

 Elanore looked up at the man, who at least was no longer scowling at her.
 “My grandmother and I have no experience with fighting,” she admitted.
 “I can’t learn how to be a hunter and think the way you all do.
 I can’t even hold a sword in hand.
 It makes it difficult then to protect others.
 I was hoping you’d know what should be done if there are to be many more of the dark things.”

-“I am short men,” Wilhelm said tightly.
-“And preparing to fight against things from dreams and fables seems a distraction when we have to prepare ourselves for a long winter and more of our usual predators.”
+“I am short hunters,” Wilhelm said tightly.
+“And preparing to fight against things from dreams and fables seems a distraction when we have to prepare ourselves for a long winter and more likely predators.”

 “Please don’t think of it that way,” the young woman frowned.
 “All I’m asking is that you think of preparing for things that might be different from the usual threats.
-At the very least, allowing Mr. Gregory and others to advise you or consult with you.”
+At the very least, allowing Mr. Gregory and others to advise you.
+Or others to consult with you.”

 “It’s not too hard a request is it, husband?”
-The lady of the house interjected and poured him another cup of tea.
+The lady of the house graciously poured him another cup of tea.
 “Miss Redley doesn’t appear to be asking anything more than caution.
 Or anything more than you might already do for the town.”

 The man sighed, unable to argue with his wife’s counsel.
 “Miss Redley, I make no promises.
 I still have no idea what to make of your strange mount on my lawn.
 A part of me wants to have nothing to do with it and another wants to empty my gun into it, hoping it will prove to be nothing more than a weird hallucination.”